 - 8.12 CIL and S106 are the two types of planning contributions which can be used to fund capital expenditure given the specific conditions of the contribution are met.
-Whilst there are no new schemes proposed in the capital programme that utilise CIL or S106, the existing programme has c£18.7m of Strategic CIL, £0.8m of Neighbourhood CIL, and c£3.9m of S106.
+Whilst there are no new schemes proposed in the capital programme that utilise CIL or S106, the 2024/25 capital programme has CIL allocation of c£5.0m and the proposed 2025/26 2029/30 capital programme has an allocation of c£11.4m Strategic CIL and c£3.9m of S106.
 Should this change, any further use in year will be subject to review by the Strategic Capital Board. - 8.13 The continuing capital programme review has identified additional CIL of £7.55m.
 This CIL will be used to fund existing schemes within the proposed capital programme and will not provide funding for additional schemes, thus reducing general fund borrowing cost.
+Any further allocation of CIL will follow advice and agreement from the AD Planning, Building Standards & Sustainability, and from the Head of Spatial Planning.
 This will be addressed as part of the quarter one budget monitoring in 2025/26.